-The Court GRANTS IN PART and DENIES IN PART PESC's Motion to Dismiss (Doc.
-73) as follows:
+The Court GRANTS IN PART and DENIES IN PART PSC's Motion to

+Dismiss (Doc.
+98) as follows:

-- Plaintiff's Title VII claims in Counts I and III survive dismissal against PESC (and PSC Industrial Outsourcing, LP) via application of the equitable tolling doctrine; - Plaintiff's IHRA claims in Counts IX and X are DISMISSED WITHOUT PREJUDICE against PESC (and PSC Industrial Outsourcing, LP) for her failure to exhaust her administrative remedies with the IDHR before filing her claims; - Plaintiff's FMLA claim in Count VIII survives dismissal against PESC (and PSC Industrial Outsourcing, LP), the Court finding that her claim contains sufficient allegations to show a willful violation for the three-year statute of limitations to apply, making it timely-filed or, in the alternative, the relation-back doctrine of Rule 15(c) applies, to use the filing date of the original Complaint, which falls within the applicable two-year statute of limitations for non-willful FMLA violations; and - Plaintiff's claims of Assault, Battery and Negligent Supervision in Counts V, VI and VII, respectively, are DISMISSED WITH PREJUDICE against PESC (and PSC Industrial Outsourcing, LP), as being time-barred under the applicable two-year statute of limitations and also because the relation-back doctrine would still put these counts outside of the two-year window.
+• Plaintiff's Title VII claims in Counts I and III survive dismissal against PSC (and Philip Holdings, LLC) via the equitable tolling doctrine;

+- Plaintiff's IHRA claims in Counts IX and X are DISMISSED WITHOUT PREJUDICE against PSC (and Philip Holdings, LLC) for her failure to exhaust her administrative remedies with the IDHR before filing her claims; - Plaintiff's EPA claims in Counts II and IV survive dismissal against PSC, the Court finding that her claims contain sufficient allegations to show willful violations, thereby applying the three-year statute of limitations to make the claims timely filed; - Plaintiff's FMLA claim in Count VIII survives dismissal against PSC (and Philip Holdings, LLC), the Court finding that her claim contains sufficient allegations to show a willful violation for the three-year statute of limitations to apply, making it timely-filed or, in the alternative, the relation-back doctrine of Rule 15(c) applies, to use the filing date of the original Complaint, which falls within the applicable two-year statute of limitations for non-willful FMLA violations; and - Plaintiff's claims of Assault, Battery and Negligent Supervision in Counts V, VI and VII, respectively, are DISMISSED WITH PREJUDICE against PSC (and Philip Holdings, LLC), as being timebarred under the applicable two-year statute of limitations and also because the relation-back doctrine would still put these counts outside of the two-year window.

-Thus, the remaining counts against PESC (and PSC Industrial Outsourcing, LP) are:
+The remaining counts against PSC (and Philip Holdings, LLC) are: Counts I, II, III,

-Counts I, II, III, IV, and VIII.
+IV, and VIII.